 Fair warning: this is something that you can’t fake.
 Your agents won't care about your customers if you don't care about your agents.
 Even if you work with an outsourcer, your customer service reps have to feel like they're a part of your team.
 Their work is critical to your company's success - and you should tell them that as loudly and as frequently as possible.

 3. Review All Bad Ratings - And Fix Them, If Possible

+Read all review content for your company.
 At Public Rec, the team reviews every bad rating, every week.
-In a weekly check-in, the team lead highlights the scores for each agent and talks through negative reviews.
-Then the full team identifies opportunities for improvement.
+In a weekly check-in, the team lead highlights the scores for each agent and talks through negative reviews and the problems that caused them.
+Then the full entire team works together to identify opportunities for improvement.